mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 GET /api/v10/pointofsales/{posId}/checkin
 ````

-If a response includes a `pollDelayInMs` of 1000, the client **must** wait at least 1000ms (i.e., 1 second)
+If a response includes a `pollDelayInMs` of 1000, the client **must** wait at least 1000ms (i.e. 1 second)
 before polling the same endpoint.
 In case no response is received when querying one of the above polling endpoints,
 then clients should either:

 * Use the `pollDelayInMs` from the last successful call to the given endpoint.
-* Continue polling using an exponential backoff with jitter strategy (i.e., doubling the delay between each retried
+* Continue polling using an exponential backoff with jitter strategy (i.e. doubling the delay between each retried
 call and adding some randomness to the delay to avoid overloading the backend).

 ## <a name="self_certification"></a> Self Certification

-The certification process changes with API V10 - for the new API all minor and major versions of clients
+The certification process changes with API V10.
+For the new API all minor and major versions of clients
-must be certified, MobilePay will provide an automatic certification process - where it will be possible
+must be certified.
+MobilePay will provide an automatic certification process where it will be possible
 for most integrators to create a fully automated self-certification.
 The certification will be concluded
 with an automated report on how the certification went.